 If you live outside of Otsego County, your rights may be different.
-Contact the Legal Aid office where you live for more information.
+Contact the legal aid or legal services office where you live for more information.

 This booklet gives general information only.
-It does not give legal advice or advice about specific situations.
-If you need legal advice, contact the local Legal Aid office.
+It does not give advice about your particular situation.
+If you need legal advice, contact the local legal services office.